Trans-Zab Jewish Neo-Aramaic

 Trans-Zab Jewish Neo-Aramaic, also known as Hulaulá (lit.
 'Jewish'), is a grouping of related dialects of Northeastern Neo-Aramaic originally spoken by Jews in Iranian Kurdistan and easternmost Iraqi Kurdistan.
 Most speakers now live in Israel.

+Classification

 Speakers sometimes call their language Lishana Noshan or Lishana Akhni, both of which mean 'our language'.
 To distinguish it from other dialects of Jewish Neo-Aramaic, Hulaulá is sometimes called Galiglu ('mine-yours'), demonstrating different use of prepositions and pronominal suffixes.
 Scholarly sources tend simply to call it Persian Kurdistani Jewish Neo-Aramaic.